-The 2014 series will feature four lecturers, starting with Retired CIA Officer, Tony Mendez, Tuesday February 11th.
+The 2015 series will feature four lecturers, starting with author of the book The Monuments Men, Robert Edsel, Tuesday February 10th.

 Individual tickets for the Dillon lectures are also available for $10, with all students and HCC faculty/staff admitted free.

 Author/Founder Monuments Men Foundation

 Robert Edsel, former professional tennis player and oilman, founded the Monuments Men Foundation, dedicated to the preservation of art and antiquities.
 Edsel wrote a book made into the motion picture "The Monuments Men" starring George Clooney.

 Sports Agent and Marketing Specialists